Top 20 Unique Extracurriculars

 Extracurriculars

-I surveyed all 65 current members of Dewey Smart, from our college counselors to the SAT tutors to the software development team, asking just one question: “what’s the most interesting high school extracurricular you’ve come across?”
-After a week of collecting these results, I have assembled and ranked the 20 most stand-out and unique extracurriculars from the collective experiences of those at Dewey Smart.
+I surveyed all 65 current members of Dewey Smart, from our college counselors to our SAT tutors, asking just one question: what’s the most interesting high school extracurricular you’ve come across?

 People who do unique extracurriculars have one major thing in common: they demonstrate incredible initiative and courage in the face of risk, adversity, and failure.
 Will that be you?

-If you are realizing that you need to hurry and add more to your student resume, consider applying to Dewey Smart's High School Internship Match program, which guarantees that you will be invited to participate in a summer internship.
+If you're realizing that you (or your student) need to hurry and add more to your college resume, consider applying to Dewey Smart's High School Internship Match program, which guarantees a placement at a fast-growing startup.
+Our startup partners have been backed by leading VCs and accelerators like YCombinator, Tech Stars, and Harvard University's Innovation Labs.

 Raising Chickens in a Suburb